istio/istio.io/content/en/docs/ops/configuration/mesh/config-resource-ready/index.md

 ## Wait for resource readiness

-You can apply a change to a virtual service and then wait for completion, using the following commands:
+You can apply a change and then wait for completion.
+For example, to wait for a virtual service, use the following commands:

 {{< text bash >}}
+$ kubectl apply -f @samples/httpbin/httpbin.yaml@
-$ kubectl apply -f virtual_service_name.yaml
+$ kubectl apply -f @samples/httpbin/httpbin-gateway.yaml@
-$ kubectl wait --for=condition=Reconciled virtual_service/name
+$ kubectl wait --for=condition=Reconciled virtualservice/httpbin
 {{< /text >}}

 This blocking command does not release until the virtual service has been